A senior couple stands together on a bridge outdoors.

 • Robotic surgery

 MedStar Washington Hospital Center is one of the few sites in the mid-Atlantic region to offer robotic cardiac surgery.
-This minimally invasive approach combines the agility of robotic instruments with a high-definition 3D camera, allowing surgeons to perform heart procedures through tiny incisions.
+This minimally invasive approach combines the agility of robotic instruments with a high-definition 3D camera, allowing surgeons to do heart surgeries through tiny incisions rather than the traditional open chest heart surgery.
 Watch our video to learn more now.

 • Heart failure surgery